How to take a headshot – 15 tips from a professional headshot photographer.

 - A lifestyle portrait in your home office or living space.

-- A colourful mural you pass on your morning walk (remember, don’t travel to take these photos).
+- A colourful mural you pass on your morning walk.

 2- Choose the Right Camera & Settings

 Use ‘pro’ settings if you can.
-Make sure you can dial in a high enough shutter speed, control the final colour, and if you have the feature, ‘Portrait Mode’ might help separate you from the background.
+If you have the feature, ‘Portrait Mode’ might help separate you from the background.
 It’s great to blur out trees and greenery for a soft effect.

 Point and Shoot:

-These cameras will give you a nice resolution and solid fill flash if you need it.
-They often use wider lenses which generally result in a higher depth of field (which means lots of the image stays in focus and you don’t get that lovely background blur).
-If using one of these cameras, find a background that is simple.
-Avoid anything too distracting.
+These cameras often use wider lenses which generally result in a higher depth of field (which means no lovely background blur).
+Find a background that is simple.

-If you have a DSLR or Mirrorless camera, or another interchangeable lens system, your choice of lens is going to be your first thing to think about.
+If you have a DSLR, Mirrorless, or another interchangeable lens system, think about your choice of lens.
 Lenses come in a range from wide-angle (eg 24mm) to telephoto (eg 200mm).
-A nice mid number between 50-105mm on a full-frame sensor is a great option for headshots.
-This ensures minimal distortion of your face and features, and a good opportunity for nice background blur (if you use a low aperture).
+A nice mid number between 50-200mm on a full-frame sensor is a great option for headshots.
+This ensures minimal distortion of your face and features.

 3 - Use Natural light